CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/index.rst

 When the limit switch is closed (connected to ground), the actuator will disable and the pattern will move toward the forward/reverse limit pin (red blink pattern will move toward the forward limit pin when the forward limit is closed, and vice-versa).

-.. tip:: For more information on limit switch wiring, consult the `TalonFX User's Guide <https://store.ctr-electronics.com/content/user-manual/Falcon%20500%20User%20Guide.pdf>`__.
+.. tip:: For more information on limit switch wiring in the Falcon 500, consult the `Falcon 500 User's Guide <https://store.ctr-electronics.com/content/user-manual/Falcon%20500%20User%20Guide.pdf>`__.

 Status Light Reference
 ----------------------